elugens/hello-javascript/docs/bonus-javascript-design-patterns/anti-patterns/anti-patterns.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> An anti-pattern is a flawed solution to a particular problem that produces unintended results.
-Anti-patterns are bad designs that should be documented.
+      <strong>Interview Response:</strong> An anti-pattern is an imperfect solution to a particular problem that results in an unintended result.
+To summarize, an anti-pattern is a lousy design worthy of documenting.
     </div>
   </div>
 </details>